Skip Navigation

 • Providing early and appropriate care of acute illness to prevent its progression.

-Wellstar Pulmonary Network provides top-flight pulmonary care throughout the Wellstar Health System.
+Wellstar physicians provide top-flight pulmonary care throughout Wellstar.
 Each of Wellstar’s physicians, certified in their field, have the knowledge and skill needed to diagnose and treat all pulmonary conditions and diseases, ranging from asthma, bronchitis, emphysema, pneumonia, respiratory failure, pulmonary hypertension, lung cancer and sleep apnea.
 In addition, many of our providers have special training in internal medicine, pulmonary diseases and critical care medicine.
 As a result, you can feel confident—at every level—about your pulmonary care at Wellstar.

-• Write down your questions, and never be afraid to ask your Wellstar physicians for clarification regarding your condition or your treatment.
+• Write down your questions, and never be afraid to ask your healthcare team for clarification regarding your condition or your treatment

 More Information